KaiA02/MolekularDynamik/README.md

 1. Start_time as Double
 2. End_Time as Double
 3. Time_Step as Double
+4. ParallelStrategy as int
-4. SmoothLJ as boolean (true for smoothLJ and false for normal LJ)
+5. SmoothLJ as boolean (true for smoothLJ and false for normal LJ)
-4. Output type: "xyz" or "vtk"
-5. Input type: "cube" or "sonne"
 6. ... see xsd file
+7. Output type: "xyz" or "vtk"
+8. ... see xsd file
-7. (optional) performance measurement: true or false
+9. (optional) performance measurement: true or false
-8. (optional) log level: "off", "error", "warn", "info", "debug", "trace"
+10. (optional) log level: "off", "error", "warn", "info", "debug", "trace"

+see example:  input/eingabe-assign5-task5-xml

 ## Quick start guide